Lecturer in Gerontology

-The Department of Gerontology is seeking to appoint a Lecturer and a Teaching Fellow in Gerontology on a full-time basis for 12 months.
-You will have knowledge and understanding of Gerontology, some experience in teaching and the ability to teach in the field of ageing and quantitative research methods (eg; statistics using SPSS, STATA) or mixed research methods (eg; statistics using SPSS, or use of NVivo).
+The Department of Gerontology are seeking to appoint Lecturers in Gerontology on a full-time fixed term basis.
+You will have knowledge and understanding of Gerontology, some experience in teaching and the ability to teach in the field of ageing and quantitative research methods (eg; statistics using SPSS, STATA) or mixed research methods (eg; statistics using SPSS, STATA and use of NVivo).

 You will work in the Department of Gerontology, situated in the School of Economic Social and Political Science, within the Faculty of Social Sciences.
 The Faculty brings together a unique range of disciplines and is committed to tackling the world’s biggest challenges through interdisciplinary research.

-You will contribute to the postgraduate teaching programmes, enhance the profile of the Department and the Centre for Research on Ageing, and bring a proven record of scholarship.
+You will contribute to the postgraduate teaching programmes, enhance the research profile of the Department and the Centre for Research on Ageing, and bring a proven record of scholarship.
 You will be expected to teach on the MSc in Gerontology, MSc in Gerontology (Research) and MSc Global Ageing and Policy, (remotely and on campus) and supervise and support MSc students.
 You will also have the opportunity to design new and innovative modules for the undergraduate programmes, and also link research interests to teaching areas.

-You will have a PhD (completed or near completion) in Gerontology or in one of the Social Sciences or in a discipline closely related to the study of ageing (e.g. Demography, Social Statistics, Economics, Business Studies, Sociology, Social Policy, Psychology, Geography) and have relevant teaching and administrative experience.
-We would expect the successful applicant to have a background in ageing and the ability to strengthen existing expertise in this area and contribute to curriculum development and the teaching of students in receipt of Commonwealth Scholarships.
+You will have a PhD (awarded or near completion) in Gerontology or in a discipline closely related to the study of ageing (e.g. Demography, Social Policy, Sociology, Economics, Business Studies, Social Statistics, Psychology, Geography) and have relevant teaching and administrative experience.
+We would expect the successful applicants to have a background in ageing and the ability to strengthen existing expertise in this area and contribute to curriculum development and the teaching of students in receipt of Commonwealth Scholarships.

-Informal enquiries should be addressed to Professor Maria Evandrou, Head of Department, and Director of the Centre for Research on Ageing, and Co-Director of the ESRC Centre for Population Change via email firstname.lastname@example.org
+Informal enquiries should be addressed to Professor Maria Evandrou, Head of Department, and Director of the Centre for Research on Ageing, Co-Director of the ESRC Centre for Population Change, & Co-Director ERSC Connecting Generations via email email@example.com